 The optimal choice for expressing mitochondrial and cell respiration (Box 3) as O2 flow per biological system, and normalization for specific tissue-markers (volume, mass, protein) and mitochondrial markers (volume, protein, content, mtDNA, activity of marker enzymes, respiratory reference state) is guided by the scientific question under study.
-Interpretation of the obtained data depends critically on appropriate normalization, and therefore reporting rates merely as nmol·s-1 is discouraged, since it restricts the analysis to intra-experimental
+Interpretation of the obtained data depends critically on appropriate normalization, and therefore reporting rates merely as nmol·s-1 is discouraged, since it restricts the analysis to intra-experimental comparison of relative (qualitative) differences.
+Expressing O2 consumption per cell may not be possible when dealing with tissues.
+For studies with mitochondrial preparations, we recommend that normalizations be provided as far as possible: (1) on a per cell basis as O2 flow (a biophysical normalization); (2) per g cell or tissue protein, or per cell or tissue mass as mass-specific O2 flux (a cellular normalization); and (3) per mitochondrial marker as mt-specific flux (a mitochondrial normalization).

-Table 8.
-Terms, symbols, and units.

-(a mitochondrial normalization).
 With information on cell size and the use of multiple normalizations, maximum potential information is available (Renner et al. 2003; Wagner et al. 2011; Gnaiger 2014).

-When using isolated mitochondria, total mitochondrial protein is a frequently applied mitochondrial marker, the use of which is restricted to isolated mitochondria.
+Total mitochondrial protein is frequently applied as a mitochondrial marker restricted to isolated mitochondria.
 The mitochondrial recovery and yield, and experimental criteria for evaluation of purity versus integrity should be reported.
 Mitochondrial markers-such as citrate synthase activity as an enzymatic matrix marker-provide a link to the tissue of origin on the basis of calculating the mitochondrial recovery, i.e., the fraction of mitochondrial marker obtained from a unit mass of tissue.